Gulskogen Station

 Gulskogen Station (Gulskogen stasjon) is located in the village of Gulskogen in Drammen, Norway on the Sørlandet Line, on a section previously regarded as the Randsfjorden Line.
 The station is served by local trains between Kongsberg via Oslo to Eidsvoll operated by Vy.

 History

-The station was opened in 1868, two years after Randsfjorden Line was completed.
+The station was opened in 1868, two years after the connection between Drammen and Vikersund was completed.
+The first station building, designed by Henrik Bull, was finished in 1868.
+It was demolished at an unknown date.
+A second building was built in 1915 by Norwegian State Railways when its architectural office was run by Gudmund Hoel.